 The impeller is the spinning blades that move you forward.
 The image above shows the impeller.

 The jet ski impeller sucks in water like a vacuum and pushes the water out to move you forward.

 The impeller is precision built, and any slight imperfections can make your jet ski run funny.
 The impeller is strong, but there are protections like a wear ring in place to keep it in good shape.

-A wear ring goes around the impeller and is design to protect the whole pump from significant damage.
+A wear ring goes around the impeller and is designed to protect the whole pump from significant damage.

-The idea is that it’s cheaper and easier to replace a plastic or metal wear ring then it is to replace the entire housing if you suck up the wrong thing.
+The idea is that it’s cheaper and easier to replace a plastic or metal wear ring than it is to replace the entire housing if you suck up the wrong thing.

 The most common thing to damage a wear ring is rocks or tree branches.
 The wear ring gets a groove cut into it and thus protects the pump as it gives way.